m-haisham/novelsave_sources/docs/usage/basic_usage.rst

     novels = source.search('solo')

-:ref:`search <novel source>` returns a list of novel objects with minimal information.
-You will need to do further scraping for chapter list.
+:meth:`search <novelsave_sources.Source.search>` returns a list of novel objects with minimal information.
+You will need to do further scraping to get the chapter list.

 Retrieve metadata
 *********************